MicrosoftDocs/learn/learn-pr/ai-business-school/responsible-ai-governing-practices-government/includes/4-government-policy-considerations.md

 Human-centered AI can help create a better world, and it is important to continue working together to actively realize this future.
 An inclusive approach that values multi-disciplinary and multi-stakeholder contributions and actions can motivate an open and collaborative model for policy development that can more readily adapt to rapidly evolving technologies.
 It also facilitates development of more principle- and evidence-based policy frameworks, where desirable outcomes that are aligned with the vision of human-centered AI are encouraged.

-## An Integrated and Holistic Responsible AI Policy Framework
+## An integrated and holistic responsible AI policy framework

 Any AI strategy would need to be an integral part of holistic national agenda for digital transformation.
 For example, the OECD Going Digital project is a multidisciplinary and cross-cutting project that aims to: